Network theory in risk assessment: Food web

+Epidemiology

 Epidemiology is closely related to social network.
 Contagious diseases can spread through connection networks such as work space, transportation, intimate body contacts and water system (see Figure 7 and 9).
 Though it only exists virtually, a computer viruses spread across internet networks are not much different from their physical counterparts.
 Therefore, understanding each of these network patterns can no doubt aid us in more precise prediction of the outcomes of epidemics and preparing better disease prevention protocols.

 The simplest model of infection is presented as a SI (susceptible - infected) model.
 Most diseases, however, do not behave in such simple manner.
 Therefore, many modifications to this model were made such as the SIR (susceptible – infected – recovered), the SIS (the second S denotes reinfection) and SIRS models.
 The idea of latency is taken into accounts in models such as SEIR (where E stands for exposed).
 The SIR model is also known as the Reed-Frost model.

 To factor these into an outbreak network model, one must consider the degree distributions of vertices in the giant component of the network (outbreaks in small components are isolation and die out quickly, which does not allow the outbreaks to become epidemics).
 Theoretically, weighted network can provide more accurate information on exposure probability of vertices but more proofs are needed.
 Pastor-Satorras et al. pioneered much work in this area, which began with the simplest form (the SI model) and applied to networks drawn from the configuration model.

 The biology of how an infection causes disease in an individual is complicated and is another type of disease pattern specialists are interested in (a process known as pathogenesis which involves immunology of the host and virulence factors of the pathogen).